-Ref Threats 2021/2022 Status Comments 1 No MV certification of staff Ongoing Staff working on Medium Voltage should be trained in ORHVS.
+Ref Threats 22/23 Status Comments 1 No MV certification of staff Ongoing Staff working on Medium Voltage should be trained in ORHVS.
 This have been requested for several years and should injury or death occur the Municipality will be in an indefensible position.
 This have been requested from HR for several years without any result.
 2 No operating certificates Ongoing All staff operating machinery should be trained and in possession of an operating certificate.
 If injury or death occurs the Municipality will be in an indefensible position.
 This have been requested from HR for several years without any result.
 3 Old equipment Ongoing Due to budget constrains the focus and resources goes toward repairing and servicing equipment with no funding to replace old equipment that can fail at any moment.
-4 Maintenance backlog Ongoing Due to the maintenance not being done because SCM did not process the tenders, equipment started to fail.
-More failures can result in injury and damages.
+4 Maintenance backlog Ongoing Due to the maintenance not being done because SCM did not process the tenders, equipment can start to fail resulting in injury and damages.
 5 Obstruction of services Ongoing Because there is no implementation of town planning by-laws customers are allowed to obstruct services and potentially damage services.
 Structures are erected on the pavements on top of services.
 This prevents aces and also put the service at risk. (signs, generators, hawker stalls, barriers/fences, stock and waste-granite) 6 Vandalism and theft Ongoing Public lighting and buildings in the villages are being vandalised.
-Network equipment in Ext 6 and Ext 4 are being stolen and vandalised.
+Network equipment in Ext 6 are being stolen and vandalised.
 7 Uncontrolled densification Ongoing Nearly every stand has additional rooms and or flats and on one residential stand there is even a workshop, shop, rooms and a house.
 The network was not designed for this load.
 This leads to unacceptable voltage drops, overloading of cables and transformers which can lead to equipment failure, litigation, damages and injury.
 8 Failure to implement projects Ongoing The Municipality is continuing to fail with the implementation of projects that cannot get through SCM and the money cannot be rolled over so this backlog can never be recovered and just grows every year.
 This leads to an ever increasing backlog on maintenance, replacement and network strengthening and eventually the whole network will collapse as have been the case in other neighbouring Municipalities.
-9 Aging infrastructure Ongoing Although it was considered that the municipality was incurring high levels of expenditure with respect to maintenance rather than replacement, the current
+9 Aging infrastructure Ongoing Although it was considered that the municipality was incurring high levels of expenditure with respect to maintenance rather

-Ref Threats 2021/2022 Status Comments maintenance spend is around 3%, well below National Treasury guidelines of 8%.
-FINANCE TO CONFIRM.
+Ref Threats 22/23 Status Comments than replacement, the current maintenance spend is around 3%, well below National Treasury guidelines of 8%.
 10 Water Shortage Identification of alternative water resources such as boreholes and awareness campaign to use water effectively.
 Engage relevant stakeholders to return the water services back to the Municipality.